180D-FW-2021/Team5/speech/README.md

 To install on your system, use the command `sudo pip3 install pvporcupinedemo`.

 ## AccessKey
 You need to make an account on the [Picovoice Console](https://picovoice.ai/console/) first.
-After you log in, find your access key on the [top bar] (https://console.picovoice.ai/access_key).
+After you log in, find your access key on the [top bar](https://console.picovoice.ai/access_key).

 ## Setup demo
 The controller doesn't expose the demo code, but to run the demo file, porcupine_demo_mic.py: